-It is a formal affair – many people are dressed in their Sunday, country club best.
-It was odd to overhear at intermission some individuals wax and wane about notes missed.
-This seemed pseudo-intellectual, petty, or just innocent banter, depending on one’s perspective, and while I do not wish to disparage fellow patrons, I wonder if they have considered a broader view; that performance is a live event, a complex ephemeral experience created by superb artists of integrity.
+It is a formal affair – many people are best dressed in their Sunday country club.
+It was odd to overhear at intermission that some individuals wax and wane about notes missed.
+This seemed pseudo-intellectual, petty, or just innocent banter, depending on one’s perspective, and while I do not wish to disparage fellow patrons, I wonder if they have considered a broader view: that performance is a live event, a complex ephemeral experience created by superb artists of integrity.

 La Bohéme is for everyone.
 Its appeal is universal.
 Set in beautiful Paris, it is visceral, romantic, sad, lovestruck, fun, and more – all rolled into one.